markvdwiel/CodataReview/README.md

 2. Xtune_Varbvs_merge.R: scripts that illustrates how to merge the functionalities of R-packages xtune and varbvs to estimate co-data guided feature-specific prior inclusion probabilities for the spike-and-slab model
 3. squeezy_hyperDemo: demo script on how to perform hyperparameter shrinkage for the group-adaptive lasso
 4. squeezy_hyper.R: source file for the Demo.
+5. Demo_ecpc_mirdata.R: data example on miRNA data with ecpc

+Moreover, it contains the data and co-data for the data example: XYcodata.Rdata